-The attribution must be no smaller than 70% of the size of the largest bit of information used, or 7px, whichever is larger.
+The attribution must be large and clear enough to be clearly associated with the usage, and must in all cases be no smaller than 70% of the largest font relating to the information or 7px , whichever is the larger.
 If you are making the information available via your own API you need to make sure your users comply with all these conditions.

 Citing us in a report or mentioning the source in a newspaper article you write directly supports our work and allows us to create great databases.